 OCC symbol guide

-OCC and OSI option tickers look dense, but they use a predictable 21-character structure: root symbol, YYMMDD expiration date, call or put flag, and strike price stored in thousandths.
+OCC and OSI option tickers use a predictable 21-character structure: root symbol, YYMMDD expiration date, call or put flag, and strike price stored in thousandths.
 This guide is the parser-focused companion to the interactive decoder, with explicit GLDM, SPY, QQQ, and SPXW examples.

 SPY 260417C00500000